Peppermint oil

 Some studies have suggested that excessive consumption of peppermint oil may lead to liver toxicity in certain individuals.
 This is why it is important to use peppermint oil in moderation and consult with a healthcare professional before using it, especially if you have a history of liver problems or are taking medications that may interact with peppermint oil.

-In conclusion, while peppermint oil is generally safe for most people, it is important to be aware of the potential risks of liver injury associated with its use.
-By using peppermint oil responsibly and seeking medical advice when needed, you can enjoy its benefits while minimizing the risk of DILI.
+In conclusion, while peppermint oil is generally safe for most people, it is important to be cautious and use it in moderation, especially in the context of DILI.
+Consulting with a healthcare professional before using peppermint oil can help ensure its safe use and minimize the risk of liver injury.

 Supplements for DILI